Geranium caespitosum

 Geranium caespitosum, the purple cluster geranium or pineywoods geranium, is a perennial herb native to the western United States and northern Mexico.
 Its US distribution includes Arizona, Colorado, Nevada, New Mexico, Texas, Utah, and Wyoming.

 It has a purple to red flower with 5 stamens, and the sepals are acuminate, tapering with a long point.
 It has palmately lobed leaves.
 The fruit is a schizocarp made up of 5 mericarps.
 Flowers bloom May to September.
+Geranium caespitosum has fleshy roots that penetrate deeply into the soil.
 It grows in damp soils, as in the understory of coniferous forests and in canyons.

 Uses

 The Gosiute use the plant as an astringent and a decoction of the root to treat diarrhea.
 The Keres use roots crushed into a paste to treat sores, and the whole plant as turkey food.

+Cultivation

+The pineywoods geranium is grown in xeriscape and native plant gardens for their well displayed pink flowers.

 Varieties

 The four varieties may known by the following common names: